trustedshops-public/terraform-aws-notify-teams/examples/cloudwatch-alerts-to-slack/README.md

 $ terraform apply
 ```

-Note that in practice, encryption of the Slack webhook URL should happen differently (outside of this module).
+Note that in practice, encryption of the Teams webhook URL should happen differently (outside of this module).

 Note that this example may create resources which can cost money.
 Run `terraform destroy` when you don't need these resources.